Hell and the Punishment of Sinners

 "Are not my days few?
 Then cease, and set me alone, that I may take little comfort before I go; and I shall not return; to the land of darkness, and the shadow of death; a land of obscurity, the darkness of the shadow of death, and not any order; even the shining is as darkness" (Job 10:20-21 Para.).

 "But man dies and is cut off, and expires; and where is he?
 As waters go from the sea, and a river wastes away and dries up, so man lies down and does not rise.
 Until the heavens are no more, they shall not awake, nor be roused out of their sleep.
 Who will grant that you would hide me in sheol; You would hide me until your anger turns back; that you would set a limit for me and remember me?
 If a man dies, will he revive?
 All the days of my warfare will I wait, until my change comes.
-You shall call, and I will answer you; you shall long to the work of your hands" (Job 14:10-15 Para.).
+You shall call, and I will answer you; you shall complete the work of your hands" (Job 14:10-15 Para.).

 "If I wait for sheol as my house; I have spread out my bed in the darkness; I have said to corruption, you are my father, to the worm my mother and my sister.
 And where is my hope? they shall go down to the bars of sheol, when our descent together is in the dust" (Job 17:13-15 Para.).